Vitamin D for COVID-19 and Acute Respiratory Tract Infections: SACN and NICE review the evidence

 - Current government advice on vitamin D relates to the protection of bone and muscle health and is based on the recommendations of SACN following publication of its 2016 report on Vitamin D and Health.

 - Although sunlight exposure is the major source of vitamin D for most people, it can also be obtained from the diet or supplements.
+For more information on vitamin D and its link with the immune system see our resources below.

-- The government advises that all people should consider taking a daily supplement containing 10 micrograms of vitamin D during autumn and winter months.
+- The government advises that all people should consider taking a daily supplement containing 10µg of vitamin D during autumn and winter months.
 They also advise that people whose skin has little to no exposure to sunlight and ethnic minority groups with dark skin, from African, Afro-Caribbean and South Asian backgrounds, should consider taking a vitamin D supplement all year round.

 People who are indoors shielding or self-isolating will not be getting sufficient exposure to sunlight and should therefore follow this advice.